Kea Performance Tests 1.7.6 and Multithreading

 This report presents a series of measurements on Kea version 1.7.6, taken using ISC's Jenkins continuous integration system and ISC's Perfdhcp software.
 The measurements were carried out in April 2020 as part of on-going work to convert Kea to a multithreaded application.
 The main purpose of the tests was to measure the impact of multithreading on various configurations.

-The test described below is continuing to execute, triggered manually or by a commit to the master development branch, so the results shown in our live continuous integration system are certain to differ from those shown below.
+The test described below is continuing to execute, triggered manually or by a commit to the master development branch, so the results shown in these reports from our live continuous integration system on GitLab are certain to differ from those shown below.

 At the time this test was completed, the core Kea v4 and v6 daemons had multithreading implemented, but the various Kea hooks had not yet been updated to support threading.
 Some of the Kea hooks, notably the RADIUS integration hook and the associated Host Cache hook, will not be upgradable to multithreading, because of the Radius client library that hook relies on.